hhkaos/koliseo-agenda/README.md

 ## Deep linking

 To link to a talk, just select the talk in the table and copy the resulting link.
-If the talk moves around the link will adapt, as long as it belongs to the same day.

 If no talk is present in the URL, the first day will be selected.

 ## Develop